wrwr55/Salesforce-AI-Case-Mapper/README.md

 Then paste the data into the box that says "Paste data here" and then select "Run Insert" ONCE FINISHED YOU CAN PROCEED TO THE NEXT STEPS

-Create a working folder for files
+Go to your computer's terminal and type in "pip install requirements.txt" Create a working folder for files
 In the Salesforce enviroment go into the Salesforce Inspector and go to Export Data